SPACE-Yonsei/CANSAT_AAS_2026_FSW/README.md

     pip3 install adafruit-circuitpython-motor

 ## 3. Install Video Related modules
-Opencv2 module is used in USB camera recording

-    pip install opencv-python

 Picamera2 module is used in Raspberry Pi Camera recording It is pre-installed on Rapsberry Pi OS images